sriranjan-tadimari/LedgerApplication/README.md

 P.S.
 If you face issue when cloning the repo, execute the below statement in git bash and retry cloning the repo. git config --global http.sslBackend schannel
+P.S.
+These commands were executed on Window 10 OS.
+Please make appropriate changes when running on Linux OS.
 ```
 ## Usage